lpod/lpod-docs/level1-text-marks-and-indices.rst

 points may belong to different paragraphs.
 On the other hand, it's always safe from the document root or body element.

-However, the present version of lpOD doesn't check the relative positions of the start and end points of a range bookmark when it's spread across two or more ODF elements.
+However, the present version of lpOD doesn't check the relative offsets of the start and end points of a range bookmark when it's spread across two or more ODF elements.
 As a consequence, due to some moves in the document structure or any other reason including logic errors, the applications are responsible for